thxbb12/awesome-computing-resources/README.md

 * [programming books][45] - Programming books (huge number of resources on many programming languages)
 * [LeetCode][62] - LeetCode is the best platform to help you enhance your skills, expand your knowledge and prepare for technical interviews.
 * [meson build][120] - Meson is an open source build system meant to be both extremely fast, and as user friendly as possible
+* [ttt-bench][123] - Benchmark comparing the speed of many languages on a Tic-Tac-Toe solver
+* [Benchmarks Game][124] Compare the performance of many languages across many tests

 ## Rust
 * [The Rust Programming Language][24] - Book "The Rust Programming Language book"